Atavista: Promotion and release

 On March 15, 2024, four years after the album's initial release, Glover teased a re-release of the album with the title Atavista, showing an updated tracklist that included alterations in tracks and sequencing.
 A month later, during a radio broadcast by his production company GILGA, Glover revealed that 3.15.20 was rushed out to streaming services because of personal issues and the start of the pandemic, and he plans to re-release the project as a "finished" album under its original title Atavista.
 Glover also revealed that following Atavista, a tentpole film from GILGA titled Bando Stone & the New World would release with its soundtrack acting as the final album under the moniker of Childish Gambino.

 On May 8, 3.15.20 was removed from select streaming services leading up to the release of Atavista less than a week later.
 Atavista released as a surprise drop on May 13, alongside a music video for "Little Foot Big Foot" directed by Hiro Murai.
 That same night, Glover also confirmed via X that a new album, Bando Stone & the New World, would arrive in the summer.
 The tracks "0.00", "32.22", and "42.26", which appeared on 3.15.20 were not included on the album.
 The first of those developed into the track "We Are God" included on Bando Stone.

-A world tour from Childish Gambino, titled The New World Tour, will commence in 2024 in support of both albums.
+A world tour from Childish Gambino, titled The New World Tour, commenced in 2024 in support of both albums.
 A standard vinyl of Atavista will release in August 2024, with a special edition "video vinyl" coming later in the year.
 The latter, featuring exclusive videos for each song on the album was only available for purchase for 90 minutes on Glover's online store before no longer being sold.